ibm-cloud-docs/database-tools/configure-mongodb-networking.md

 # Configuring MongoDB networking

-{{site.data.keyword.Bluemix}} engineered servers with {{site.data.keyword.mongodb}} installed are configured to have {{site.data.keyword.mongodb}} bound to the private network IP address.
-This is by the recommendation of 10gen, and it serves to minimize the security risks of having an open, accessible {{site.data.keyword.mongodb}} instance exposed publicly upon deployment.
+{{site.data.keyword.Bluemix}} engineered servers with {{site.data.keyword.mongodb}} installed are configured to bind {{site.data.keyword.mongodb}} to the private network IP address.
+This configuration is recommended gy 10gen, and it serves to minimize the security risks of having an open, accessible {{site.data.keyword.mongodb}} instance exposed publicly upon deployment.
 {:shortdesc}

 ## Changing the bound interface